-- Met with the Chief Finance Officers of the Force & OPCC and the Head of Inspection & Audit on 7th February 2022; - Reviewed the outcomes of historic internal audit work; - Reviewed the outcomes of 2021/22 internal audit work; - Considered the latest assessment of risks facing both the OPCC and the Force as detailed in their respective risk registers; - Considered areas which are not necessarily high risk (such as core operational controls), but where the work of internal audit can provide a tangible input to assurance; and - Considered the results of internal audit across our wider client base. - Considered changes to control environments due to Covid-19. - Considered the output from the Police Audit Group planning seminar. - Included the Chair of the JARAP in the planning process.
+- Met with the Chief Finance Officers of the Force & OPCC and the Head of Inspection & Audit on 7th February 2022; - Reviewed the outcomes of historic internal audit work; - Reviewed the outcomes of 2022/23 internal audit work; - Considered the latest assessment of risks facing both the OPCC and the Force as detailed in their respective risk registers; - Considered areas which are not necessarily high risk (such as core operational controls), but where the work of internal audit can provide a tangible input to assurance; and - Considered the results of internal audit across our wider client base. - Considered changes to control environments due to Covid-19. - Considered the output from the Police Audit Group planning seminar. - Included the Chair of the JARAP in the planning process.

-The proposed 2022/23 Plan is included in Section 02.
+The proposed 2023/24 Plan is included in Section 02.
 This also includes the associated risks and reasoning for the inclusion in the plan as well as a proposed high level scope for each review.
 These will be revisited as part of the detailed planning for each review.
 Fieldwork dates for each of the audits, including presentation of finalised reports at future dates for JARAP meetings have been proposed for discussion and approval with the OPCC and Force's management.

-Preparing the Operational Plan for 2022/23 & future considerations (continued)
+Preparing the Operational Plan for 2023/24 & future considerations (continued)

 In the discussions with management in considering the above factors there were a wide range of possible audits that could have been selected but through input from management and their considerations on other areas of assurance that they received we were able to narrow the list from a wider starting point to reach the proposed plan in Section 02.
-Audit will maintain regular communication with Management and adopt a flexible approach to the plan should risks emerge in the year or priorities change.
-All changes will be communication with the JARAP.
+To provide the committee with an understanding of the areas discussed these are included in Section 05 the report.

-It is noted that the risk profile of the organisation will change and adapt over the rouse of the year and through regular and ongoing communication with management we will adopt a flexible approach should there be a need to make changes to during the year; we will communicate this in clear agreement with the JARAP.
+It is noted that the risk profile of the organisation will change and adapt over the course of the year and through regular and ongoing communication with management we will adopt a flexible approach should there be a need to make changes to during the year; we will communicate this in clear agreement with the JARAP.